-The above analysis of costs and benefits points in two different

-With the advancement in the location tracking capabilities of mobile devices, data privacy and autonomy concerns are becoming more pressing.
-Location data is some of the most sensitive data being collected. directions, highlighting on the one hand the need a) to provide high-quality data in large quantities that can be used by everyone; and on the other b) to restrict and prohibit the use of personal data.
-However, even the risks can be turned into opportunities if data management translates into ownership consistent with broad participation and democratic engagement17, greater trust, and transparent and smooth access to relevant data, where agreed upon, for government agencies and business.
+The above analysis of costs and benefits points in two different directions, highlighting, on the one hand, the need to provide high-quality data in large quantities that can be used by everyone, and on the other, the need to restrict and prohibit the use of personal data.
+However, even the risks can be turned into opportunities if data management translates into ownership consistent with broad participation and democratic engagement27, greater trust, and transparent and smooth access to relevant data, where agreed upon, for government agencies and business.
 We will see below how this apparently hard trade-off may be solved, at least partially, by design principles and technological solutions.